Skip to main content

 PCOS provides a clear example of the interplay between genetics and environment.
 While there is a strong hereditary component, with several genes identified as increasing susceptibility, the expression of the condition is powerfully influenced by lifestyle.
 Many of the genes associated with PCOS are involved in insulin signaling and androgen production.

-A woman with a genetic predisposition might live symptom-free until a period of high stress, poor diet, and sedentary behavior triggers the that lead to insulin resistance.
+A woman with a genetic predisposition might live symptom-free until a period of high stress, poor diet, and sedentary behavior triggers the epigenetic changes that lead to insulin resistance.
 This insulin resistance then drives the ovaries to produce excess androgens, leading to the full clinical picture of PCOS.
 Lifestyle interventions focusing on blood sugar stabilization, anti-inflammatory nutrition, and stress management can reverse many of these symptoms by altering the epigenetic expression of those same predisposing genes.

 Targeted lifestyle interventions can directly alter the epigenetic expression of genes that predispose an individual to hormonal imbalances.